 Your job interviews likely involve some technical questions: How would you value stocks like Uber or Tesla, which hardly make any profit?
 If McDonald's has to cut down 10% cost, how would you advise it to do so?
 How would assets with negative BETAs help build your client's investment portfolio?
 Think emails and online videos.
 Why are they free?
-When should we charge to our customers?
-How would a hike in Ireland's tax rate affect Apple's iPhone sales?
-CUHK Economics equips you with the mindset, theoretical framework and quantitative skills.
+When should a company charge its customers?
+How would a hike in Ireland's tax rate affect iPhone’s supply chain?
+CUHK Economics equips you with the mindset, theoretical frameworks and quantitative skills.
 We want you to shine in interviews!

 Seeing the World through the Lens of Economics

 Examination of any newspaper will demonstrate that more of the headlines address economic problems than any other topic.
 The importance and relevance of economic-related disciplines to the modern world led Michelle Chan to want to pursue the study of the subject at a higher level several years ago.
 ‘I was particularly interested in learning about the economic theories and their daily applications,’ she recalled.
 The Economics programme at CUHK caught her eye as economics has long been a signature discipline at the University since 1963, ranking in the top 47th in the world in the field of Economics and Econometrics, according to the QS World University Rankings by Subject 2020.

 Further, Michelle noticed that while most Hong Kong universities have their economics departments housed within the business schools, economics is positioned as a social science at CUHK and has a much broader array of applications.
 ‘At CUHK, the Department of Economics is an integral member of the Faculty of Social Science.
 This structure makes it clear that economics is not just about applying the theories in business, but can be applied in numerous contexts,’ said Prof. Zhang Junsen, Chairman of the Department of Economics.